-\paragraph{LLMs as rational agents} LLMs have also emerged as potential rational agents in economic setups.
-This new paradigm marks a significant shift from past approaches where algorithms devoid of language capabilities were utilized for solving complex games such as Chess and Go \cite{silver2017mastering,campbell2002deep}.
-LLMs offer a novel perspective by acting as rational agents, as demonstrated in previous work: \citet{guo2024economics} show that LLMs may converge to Nash-equilibrium strategies, and \citet{akata2023playing} demonstrate how LLMs tend to cooperate in repeated games.
-There is a vast recent literature on concrete applications of LLMs as rational agents, including negotiation \cite{fu2023improving} and task-oriented dialogue handling \cite{ulmer2024bootstrapping}.
+\paragraph{LLMs as rational agents} LLMs have also emerged as potential rational agents in economic setups \cite{feng2024survey,sun2025game}.
+This new paradigm marks a significant shift from past approaches where algorithms devoid of language capabilities were utilized for solving complex games such as Chess and Go \shortcite{silver2017mastering,campbell2002deep}.
+LLMs offer a novel perspective by acting as rational agents, as demonstrated in previous work: \citet{guo2024economics} show that LLMs may converge to Nash-equilibrium strategies, and \citet{akata2023playing} demonstrate how LLMs tend to cooperate in repeated games. \citet{park2024llm} study the long-term behavior of LLMs through the lens of online learning and regret-minimization, and propose a custom unsupervised loss to promote no-regret behavior.
+Beyond their role as standalone decision-makers, recent work by \citet{10.1145/3699824.3699832} suggests that the performance of LLMs can be significantly enhanced by modeling their interactions with human users in a game-theoretic framework.
+There is a vast recent literature on concrete applications of LLMs as rational agents, including negotiation \shortcite{fu2023improving}, task-oriented dialogue handling \shortcite{ulmer2024bootstrapping}, response under strategic classification \shortcite{xie2025strategic}, competitive content generation \shortcite{mordo2025rlrf}, information design \shortcite{duetting2025information}, and more.
 Here we leverage these capabilities of LLMs to simulate strategic behavior in a fundamental economic setup in which language is coupled with strategic behavior.
 We then use this simulated data to predict human behavior.